Forgot to mention!!

 - Another option is laundry strips, I have tried these which you can buy on Amazon.

 - Use wool dryer balls instead of dryer sheets!

 - Hang clothes to dry.
 This prolongs the life of our clothes and uses far less energy.
 I have a metal over-the-door one.
 I am also a fan of the accordion drying rack for a more permanent fixture or if you have space, the self-standing bamboo collapsible kind is great!

 - Use compostable dish brushes, I get mine from… you guessed it, EarthHero, get natural sponges, too- my friend grew loofah plants in MD and gave me natural sponges/dried loofah.
 I also recycle old clothes into rags.

-- For instance a T-shirt that is beyond its life or badly stained will be cut and given new purpose.
+- For instance, a T-shirt that is beyond its life or badly stained will be cut and given a new purpose.
 In fact, I have the softest, 100% cotton, tissues- better than Puffs plus lotion tissues.

 - I recently upcycled a pair of Old Navy flannel pajama pants into reusable ‘napkins’ or ‘paper towels’.
 I cut the fabric into squares and sewed two panels together.

 - Make it a point to use reusable grocery bags!
 I’ve not had any trouble using them throughout the Pandemic, if you do, then just leave them in your trunk and put the groceries back in the cart loosely, and bag them at the car.
 Or bring a big box to put them in at the car.

 - Make sure you let the cashier know you don’t need any plastic bags.
 Either hand over your reusable ones or ask them to put the items back in the cart ‘as-is’.

 - If you’re uncomfortable at first, then use the self-checkout.